biodiversity-aq/EGABIcourse19/README.md

 To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a strict [code of conduct](coc.md) that all participants are expected to follow.

-## Fees and Funding

-There is a 75 euro registration fee for the course.
-The fee include full participation in the course, and digital copies of the course material, as well as coffee breaks and a small lunch.
-Participants will need to arrange their own travel and accommodation, but limited travel support will be available in collaboration with the [SCAR Ant-Eco](https://www.scar.org/science/anteco/home/) research program.

 ## Registration